elliotfiske/growgame/README.md

-# Grow, a game about gross growing
+# Grow, a great game about gross growing